zqwei/zqwei.github.io/README.md

 # vanilla website

-This is a vanilla derived website from Dataset Comparison.
+This is a vanilla derived website from [Dataset Comparison](https://github.com/zqwei/Neural-Recording-Methodology-Comparison).

+## File name rule
+Keep the file in context folder as underscore + link name used in index.html file.

 ## File name rule
 Keep the file in context folder as underscore + link name used in index.html file.